Wayne Hector: Awards

 In 2000, Hector won a BMI Pop Award for his work with Westlife's Swear It Again.
 In 2003, Hector won a BMI Country Award and BMI London Award for his work on Trace Adkins' Help Me Understand.
 Hector won an ASCAP award in 2005 for his work on Rascal Flatts' Feels Like Today and The Pussycat Dolls' I Hate This Part.
 He also won at the 2010 Brit Awards for his work on JLS' Beat Again.
 Hector was recognised as one of the 2012 top 25 songwriters by ASCAP.
 He was nominated for an Ivor Novella songwriting award for Best Selling UK single for "All This Time".
 In 2013, Hector won BMI Awards for The Wanted's "Glad You Came" and Nicki Minaj's "Starships," which also won a BMI R&B/Hip-Hop Award for Song of the Year.
 In 2014, he received the BMI Pop Award for One Direction's "Best Song Ever".
 In addition to his music awards, Hector was included in the 2019 edition of the Powerlist, ranking the 100 most influential Black Britons.

 Influences

 Hector credits his musical tastes to his upbringing.
 His father favoured rock and R&B while his mother listened to country and classical music.
 His songwriting influences include Jimmy Jam and Terry Lewis, Burt Bacharach, Hal Davis, Babyface and Rodgers and Hammerstein.

 Personal life

-Hector was born in Hackney and grew up in Surrey.
-He lives in Surrey.
+Hector was born in Hackney and grew up in Surrey, where he currently resides.